howsoai/platform-installation-examples/oidc/README.md

 - Log in using the static user credentials (admin@example.com / password).

 - Upon successful authentication, you should be redirected back to Howso Platform.

+## Troubleshooting

+If you encounter any issues with the SSO setup or login process, please refer to our detailed [SSO Troubleshooting Guide](./troubleshooting.md) for assistance.